M-Alsuleibi/CPU-Scheduler-Simulation-C-/README.md

 4 55 15
  ```

-In this sample, the first four lines represent the system parameters (msize, psize, Q, CS), and each subsequent line represents a process with its corresponding PID, AT, CPUB, and Size.
+In this sample, the first two lines represent the system parameters (Q, CS), and each subsequent line represents a process with its corresponding PID, AT and CPUB.